Advocacy

 1. Cover the cost of the NC New Teacher Support Program for all teachers in their first three years of teaching.

-2. Incentivize teachers to expand their professional expertise (i.e., advanced degrees and certifications, National Board for Professional Teaching Standards).
+2. Incentivize teachers to expand their professional expertise (i.e., advanced degrees and certifications, National Board for Professional Teaching Standards) by providing state-level tuition support and salary increases upon completion.
+Research suggests advanced teacher qualifications improve student achievement. *4

 In conclusion, NCACTE’s strategic priorities outline a clear and purposeful path forward, guiding us toward a future where we achieve our mission and realize our vision in educator preparation.
 By focusing on these strategic priorities, we commit to working together, adapting to changing educational landscapes, and continually striving for excellence in our P-12 public schools.